How to Use Skill Assessments in Your Recruiting Process - HRDQ

 Are Skill Assessments Right For Your Company

-Generally, though, it's usually a good idea to implement at least one skill assessment into your recruiting process.
-We, of course, recommend any of the assessments we provide for a wide variety of possible tests for everything from emotional intelligence to communication to problem-solving.
+Generally, it's a good idea to include at least one skill assessment in your recruiting process.
+We, of course, recommend any of the assessments we provide for a wide range of tests, from emotional intelligence to communication to problem-solving.

 Remember the two keys to successful assessments: relevance and verification.
 Assessments must be relevant to the role, level, and position to be valid.
-You also need to verify the validity with data tracking during and after hiring, including the long-term employee performance.
-Only then can you determine if the assessment is valuable to your company or if you must make adjustments.
+You also need to verify validity through data tracking during and after hiring, including long-term employee performance.
+Only then can you determine whether the assessment is valuable to your company or if you need to make adjustments.

 Leave a comment